kaaveland/eugene/README.md

 ![release](https://img.shields.io/github/release-date/kaaveland/eugene)
 ![GitHub License](https://img.shields.io/github/license/kaaveland/eugene)

-`eugene` is a proof of concept command line tool for reviewing locks taken by SQL migration scripts in postgres.
+`eugene` is a linter and command line tool for reviewing SQL migration scripts for postgres.

-It is currently an experiment inspired by the observation that postgres has transactional DDL, and therefore it is possible to inspect the locks held by the current transaction in the `pg_locks` view.

 [Careful with That Lock, Eugene: Part 2](https://kaveland.no/careful-with-that-lock-eugene-part-2.html) is a blog post that serves as an introduction to the tool and the problem it is trying to solve.
+Since that was written, `eugene` has gained SQL parser support and can do syntax tree analysis to discover some problematic migration patterns without running the SQL scripts.

 ## Installation